aojedao/Lab3-Robotica/README.md

-# Laboratorio 3 - Modelo Diferencual de Primer Orden
+# Laboratorio 3 - Modelo Diferencial de Primer Orden
 <!--
 *** Thanks for checking out the Best-README-Template.
 If you have a suggestion
 *** that would make this better, please fork the repo and create a pull request